Apple TV+ faces huge obstacles even bargain pricing won’t fix

 No there there

 Beyond that, however, is the glaring thinness of what is being offered at the start.
 The press release lists nine shows that will available at launch on November 1.
-These are a diverse group, which is good but also leads one to wonder whether more than one or two would appeal to each customers’ tastes.
+These are a diverse group, which is good but also leads one to wonder whether more than one or two shows would appeal to each customer’s tastes.

-Apple promises that more will come each month.
-Nevertheless, the paucity of content is glaring.
-Analysts were praising the $4.99 cost and the free year for gadget buyers as great surprises.
-But the low cost and the free year seem more of a recognition that Apple would have a hard time demonstrating the value proposition of its offering compared to Netflix or Disney+.
+Apple promises that more content will arrive each month.
+Nevertheless, the initial paucity is glaring.
+Analysts were praising the $4.99 cost and free year for gadget buyers as great surprises.
+But they now seem more like a recognition that Apple would have a hard time demonstrating the value of its offering compared to Netflix or Disney+.

 Netflix, for instance, has has 850 titles that are originals or exclusive to some extent.
 The latter includes series like Star Trek: Discovery.
 In the U.S., this is a show made for CBS’s streaming service.
 But for the rest of the world, it’s billed as a “Netflix Original,” meaning Netflix can boost the perception of how much “original” content it produces through such partnerships.
 And those titles don’t even touch the mountain of other movies and TV series on offer.

-While the average person is paying $12.99 for Netflix, the content library compared to Apple TV+ makes it hard to justify paying anything for the latter.
-Throw in the dizzying number of new streaming services launching over the next year, and it’s hard to stand out.
+While the average person is paying $12.99 for Netflix, the size of its content library makes it hard to justify paying anything for Apple TV+.
+Throw in the dizzying number of streaming services launching over the next year, and standing out is no easy feat.
 Best way to differentiate?
 Make it a free giveaway.

 The EU will see you now

-The problem with freebies is that this just the sort of thing European antitrust regulators frown upon.
+The problem with freebies is that this is just the sort of thing European antitrust regulators frown upon.
 Companies that use the might of their platform to enter and win in a new market are seen as bad for competition.

-This is what the EU accused Google of doing three times, resulting in more than $9 billion in fines.
+The EU has already accused Google of doing this three times, resulting in more than $9 billion in fines.
 That includes a a $5 billion penalty for abusing the dominant position of its Android mobile operating system.

-Arguing that Android is free didn’t really help Google.
-Apple’s strategy of using its gadgets and App Store to push Apple TV+ is almost certain to draw scrutiny.
+Arguing that Android is free didn’t really help Google, so Apple’s strategy of using its gadgets and App Store to push Apple TV+ is almost certain to draw scrutiny.
 And an antitrust complaint by a rival such as Netflix, which has already jousted with Apple over the App Store terms of services, seems inevitable.

 The fact that Apple has infinite resources to make original content would seem to be an advantage.
-But that’s also another antitrust red flag.
 Apple can afford to spend whatever it wants to win in this market, while Netflix is borrowing huge sums of money and facing constant questions about whether its growth can sustain its heavy debt load.

 Netflix may be a big fish, but financially speaking Apple is a bigger one.